robinsonlovatto/excel_validator/README.md

-# Validate Excel with Pydantic
+# Validate Excel with Pydantic then save data to DB

+A small project to validate data from an Excel file using Pydantic, then the data is saved in PostgreSQL database.
+The frontend is built using Streamlit and can be acessed in the link

 ### Installation